 Darker skin is more sensitive to pigmentation changes, which may be caused by a variety of factors, such as insect bites, skin care products, or even improperly administered cosmetic treatments that injure your epidermis to promote self-healing – laser surgery and Botox injections are two common examples.

-It’s all the more reason that you need proper medical and cosmetic dermatology treatment from experts knowledgeable about your skin type.
+It’s all the more reason that you need proper medical and cosmetic dermatology treatment from experts in San Diego knowledgeable about your skin type.
 A generic, one-kind-fits-all type of treatment usually doesn’t work – you need a customized approach to your African-American dermatology treatment.

 Common Conditions In Darker Skin